Skip to main content

 Mobile accessibility refers to making websites and other digital services more accessible to people with disabilities.
 Specifically, those who access digital services via smartphones and other devices such as tablets, digital watches, smart TVs and internet-enabled appliances.
 Things to be aware of on mobile include:

-• small screen sizing,
+• Small screen sizing.

-• touchscreens,
+• Touchscreens.

-• different input methods
+• Different input methods.

-• the fact that these devices are often used in different environments, such as outdoors in bright sunlight.
+• The fact that these devices are often used in different environments, such as outdoors in bright sunlight.

-WCAG 2.1
+WCAG 2.2

-More recently, W3C released the WCAG 2.1 Guidelines in order to keep up with technological advancements since WCAG 2.0 in 2008.
-In June 2018, WCAG 2.1 was introduced ten years after the original 2.0 guidelines.
+More recently, W3C released the WCAG 2.2 Guidelines in order to keep up with technological advancements since WCAG 2.1 in 2018.
+You can view a full list of the changes to WCAG 2.2 here.